MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-A-Department-Health-Human-Services/subchapter-B-Requirements-Relating-Health-Care-Access/part-156-Health-Insurance-Issuer-Standards-Under-Affordable-Care-Act-Including-Standards-Related-Exchanges/subpart-E-Health-Insurance-Issuer-Responsibilities-Advance-Payments-Premium-Tax-Credit-CostSharing-Reductions/section-156.430.md

 (a) [Reserved]

-(b) *Advance payments for cost-sharing reductions* - (1) A QHP issuer will receive periodic advance payments based on the advance payment amounts calculated in accordance with § 155.1030(b)(3) of this subchapter.
+(b) *Advance payments for cost-sharing reductions.* (1) A QHP issuer will receive periodic advance payments based on the advance payment amounts calculated in accordance with § 155.1030(b)(3) of this subchapter.

 (2) HHS may adjust the advance payment amount for a particular QHP during the benefit year if the QHP issuer provides evidence, certified by a member of the American Academy of Actuaries in accordance with generally accepted actuarial principles and methodologies, that the advance payments for a particular QHP are likely to be substantially different than the cost-sharing reduction amounts that the QHP provides that will be reimbursed by HHS.